toppa/Shashin/readme.txt

 * Show a gallery of all your albums, photos, and videos, with multiple options for organizing them
 * Use a jQuery based WYSIWYG media browser for easily adding photos, videos, and albums to your posts
 * Show your photos and vidoes with your favorite image viewer.
-Highslide is included with Shashin, but you can use a different viewer of your choice
+Fanycbox is included with Shashin, but you can use a different viewer of your choice
 * Pick individual photos or videos to display, in any size, including captions and EXIF data
 * Pick photos and videos from any combination of Picasa, Youtube, and Twitpic to display in groups of thumbnails
 * Show thumbnails of your newest photos and videos, from one or more albums
 * Display album thumbnails for albums you choose, or all your albums, sorted however you like.
 Includes links to Google Maps
 * Display any number of random photos and videos.
 You can also choose to exclude certain photos or albums from random display
 * Use a widget to display Shashin photos in your sidebar
-* Customize the Shashin and Highslide stylesheets to suit the theme of your site.
+* Customize the Shashin stylesheet to suit the theme of your site.
 * Internationalization: Shashin supports translations into other languages (please contribute a translation if you're bilingual!)
 * Schedule daily automatic synchronization of Shashin with your feeds from Picasa, Twitpic, and Youtube.